Frequently Asked Questions

 Q25: Your website describes your philosophy as a ‘blend’, what does that mean?

-The daily program at the Waiwhetu Centre incorporates Montessori work time for approximately 1.5 hours throughout the day.
+The daily program at both the Avalon and Waiwhetu Centre incorporates Montessori work time for approximately 1.5 hours throughout the day.
 The blended curriculum incorporates Montessori methods and materials, the Atrium program, the literacy program and child initiated activities.

 Q26: What is the Atrium programme?